MerginMaps/docs/src/gis/elevations/index.md

 ## Internal provider (no external device)

 ### Android
 On Android, the [internal (fused)](../../field/mobile-app-ui/#gps-settings) GPS provider is used by default.
-It reports ellipsoidal heights that <MainPlatformName /> transforms to **orthometric heights using the EGM96 geoid model** by default and displays them in the [GPS info panel](../../field/mobile-app-ui/#current-position-and-gps-info).
+It reports **orthometric heights** transformed from ellipsoidal heights by <MainPlatformName /> using the EGM96 geoid model and displays them in the [GPS info panel](../../field/mobile-app-ui/#current-position-and-gps-info).

 **Position variables**: :white_check_mark: *Ellipsoidal elevation*, *orthometric elevation*, *geoid separation* values are available and can be stored using [position variables](../../layer/variables/#position-variables).